naitpdatadive/Data-Science-Road-Map/README.md

 ## Project Structure

-.
-├── Getting_started.md  # Blog post about data science
+├── Getting_started.md  # Blog post about data science <br>
-├── README.md
+├── README.md <br>
-└── Resources.md # Books, Online courses and other useful materials
+└── Resources.md # Books, Online courses and other useful materials <br>

 ## Getting Started
 To kickstart your learning adventure, head over to the Getting_started.md.
 This curated collection of blog posts offers insights, tips, and tutorials to help you navigate the fundamentals of data science.
 From understanding key concepts to practical applications, these articles provide a solid foundation for your learning path.